-Current curriculum based programs offered at the Macon Campus include: College Transfer - Associate in Arts Degree Pharmacy Technology - Certificate (Jan.
-2016)
+Current curriculum-based programs offered at the Macon Campus include:

-Additional course offerings (not full degree programs) include: Health Information Technology - 1st year General Education and Medical Terminology Nurse Aide Pre-Health Science

-STUDENT RESOURCES
+- College Transfer Associate of Arts Degree - Pharmacy Technician Certificate

+Additional course offerings include:

+- Nurse Aide I Continuing Education - Pre-Health Science and Medical Terminology

-Academic Advising
+STUDENT RESOURCES Academic Advising

 Each student will be assigned an academic advisor as part of the application process.
 Advisors are faculty members who help students plan and complete academic goals, assist with course selection and ensure that students take courses in the proper sequence to meet the completion requirements for the program they have chosen.